ElDav1d/react-complete-guide-deeper-into-components/README.md

-# DEEPERE INTO COMPONENTS EXERCISE
+# DEEPER INTO COMPONENTS EXERCISE

 Practicing concepts of REACT-COMPLETE-GUIDE's Section 7:Diving Deeper into Components & React